 If you had a fantastic year last year where profits went through the roof, congratulations!
 Unfortunately your good fortune and hard work could also make you a target for an IRS audit.
 Any changes in your circumstances, however seemingly innocuous, can trigger an audit.
 But the good news is that there are ways to sail through the IRS’s stringent checks or just avoid an audit altogether.
+Can you recognize the tax audit red flags?

 If you use your home as your office then it is only fair that you can claim a deduction for household expenses that are linked to running your business.
 This could include anything from utility bills to homeowners’ association costs.
 You’ll need to keep documentation of these business expenses and work out accurately how much square footage and energy is separate from normal household expenses.